 The Psychology of Self-Esteem: A Revolutionary Approach to Self-Understanding that Launched a New Era in Modern Psychology Nathaniel Branden’s landmark book broke the rules of conventional behavioral theory and promulgated his revolutionary ideas on the critical role that self-esteem plays in living a healthy, fulfilling life.
 The book offers an in-depth exploration of the need for self-esteem, the nature of that need, the conditions of fulfillment, and how self-esteem (or lack of it) affects our values, responses, and goals.
-Branden also debunks the misguided notion that self-esteem is a “feel-good phenomenon” and shows instead how self-esteem, rationality, perseverance, self-responsibility, and personal integrity are all intimately related.
+Branden also debunks the misguided notion that self-esteem is a “feel-good phenomenon” and shows instead how building self-esteem, rationality, perseverance, self-responsibility, and personal integrity are all intimately related.

 The Law of Attraction: The Basics of the Teachings of Abraham by Esther Hicks.
 All things, wanted and unwanted, are brought to you by this most powerful law of the universe, the Law of Attraction. (that which is like unto itself is drawn).
 You’ve most likely heard the saying “Like attracts like,” “Birds of a feather flock together,” or “It is done unto you as you believe” (a belief is only a thought you keep thinking); and although the Law of Attraction has been alluded to by some of the greatest teachers in history, it has never before been explained in as clear and practical terms

 The Science of Mind: Complete and Unabridged by Ernest Holmes & Ernest Shurtleff Holmes.
 Here you will find six lessons and countless affirmations that will help you unlock the power of your mind and find higher truths.
 You won’t find a guide to the science of the mind that is clearer and easier to use.
 With the power of right thinking you will find that a new, better world awaits you!